Delores Hall: Musical theatre career

-Starting in 1968 and through at least the summer of 1969 she was an original member of the Los Angeles production of Hair.
+Starting in 1968 and through at least the summer of 1969, Hall was an original member of the Los Angeles production of Hair.
 Wearing signature pigtails she opened the show, singing "Aquarius".
 Hall was still involved in Hair in 1971, having performed "Aquarius" and "The Lord's Prayer" at the show's birthday celebration at the Cathedral of St. John the Divine in New York and released on the album Divine Hair / Mass in F.

+She appeared in Godspell starting in 1972 on and off for the next 2 years stopping the show every night singing "Bless The Lord."
+Hall would then riff an acapella encore and stop the show again.

-She played "Bread" in the 1972 musical Dude and performed in the original musical revues The Night That Made America Famous and Your Arms Too Short to Box with God, for which she won a Tony Award.
+Hall played "Bread" in the 1972 musical Dude and performed in the original musical revues The Night That Made America Famous and Your Arms Too Short to Box with God, for which she won a Tony Award.

-Her debut LP was released in 1973 by RCA Records titled "Hall-Mark" produced by Billy Jackson.
+Hall's debut LP was released in 1973 by RCA Records, titled "Hall-Mark" and produced by Billy Jackson.
+She also released an LP on Capitol Records in 1979 titled "Delores Hall" produced by Robert Thiele Jr. and Mark Kamins for Coco Rose Productions.

 She went on to star as "Jewel" in the original New York production of The Best Little Whorehouse in Texas.

 Film/Television

-Delores Hall's first movie was Scrooged in 1988.
+Delores Hall's first movie was Scrooged, in 1988.
 She played a security guard named Delores in Lethal Weapon 3 (1992).
-She played Ornella in Leap of Faith (1992).
-On television she was a regular on the first two seasons of Diagnosis: Murder, playing "Delores Mitchell".
+Hall played Ornella in Leap of Faith (1992).
+On television, she was a regular on the first two seasons of Diagnosis: Murder, playing "Delores Mitchell".